 The scheme can be beneficial to trusts in that it would ultimately increase capacity within struggling services.
 Trusts are advised subject to the RLMT to convert vacant consultant posts into SAS posts for the experienced radiologists who have passed the Royal College of Radiologists’ FRCR 2B exams to be appointed into.

-To join, please complete and submit the expression of interest (EOI) form found in resources below.
+To join, please submit your expression of interest (EOI) form found in resources below to email@example.com

 Please contact Apply.CPIT@hee.nhs.uk with any queries.